 Drinking local is kind of my thing.
-I always like to check out what the palates of others around the country are.
-Presented with a diverse array of beers from Southern Tier and Ellicottville Brewing, I absolutely got a great feel for that.
-There were some unique ones, like the Southern Tier Cinnamon Roll and others that I would just drink all day, like the aforementioned Peek Shred Ale.
+I always like to check out what the palates of others around the country are like when it comes to craft beer.
+Presented with a diverse array of options from Southern Tier Brewery and Ellicottville Brewing, I was able to acquire a great feel for that.

 *Photo Credit: Jessica Cook

 What really had me pumped was the food.
-I'm such a sucker for comfort food, especially après ski and DAMN did they nail this one.
+I'm such a sucker for comfort food, especially après ski and DAMN did the chefs at this Peek and Peak Resort restaurant nail this one.
 The loaded tots and fresh made artichoke dip was to die for however, the true Italian in me kept reaching for the charcuterie board.
-Filled with local meats and cheeses, it was heavenly.
+Filled with local meats and cheeses, it was nothing short of heavenly.

 Too be continued...